tunaphish/blog/content/notes/career-cold-start-algorithm.md

+---
-# Career Cold Start Algorithm
+title: Career Cold Start Algorithm
+---
 joining a new job is difficult. you have a massive knowledge defecit and no preexisting relationships. you want to want maximize your initial impact while minimizing collateral damage.

 # process